Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 container process reaper decides to send to the container process.

-`cc-shim` has an implicit knowledge about which VM agent will handle those streams and signals and thus acts as an encapsulation layer between the container process reaper and the `agent`. `cc-shim`:
+`cc-shim` has an implicit knowledge about which VM agent will handle those streams and signals and thus acts as an encapsulation layer between the container process reaper and the `cc-agent`. `cc-shim`:

 - Connects to `cc-proxy` using a token obtained by calling the `cc-proxy` `ConnectShim` command.
 The token is passed from `cc-runtime` to `cc-shim` when the former spawns the latter and is used to identify the true container process that the shim process will be shadowing or representing.
 - Fragments and encapsulates the standard input stream from the container process reaper into `cc-proxy` stream frames: